publons/ojs_2_plugin/README.md

 - 2.0 - Refactor of how plugin works, large bugfixes, styling changes.
 - 2.0.1 - Reviews without content will now be sent to publons
 - 2.0.2 - API token retrieval with password's that have special characters bugfix.
+- 2.5.0 - Updated connection to expect Authentication token rather then Username/Password